Contact the Admissions Office

 BFA studio art students also more thoroughly investigate such potential in a single area of emphasis, from among those offered in DADAH.
 Students at this level learn within a more professional framework, where the relationship between student and teacher becomes that of apprentice and master.
 Through this unique teaching relationship, students develop a high level of achievement in an area of expertise, while further developing personal creative abilities.
 In this manner they establish a sound basis for significant professional accomplishments in art.

-The following curriculum for a BA in Art with a Studio Art Emphasis major is an example only.
+The following curriculum for a BFA in Art with a Studio Art Emphasis major is an example only.
 It represents the department’s concern that a BFA Art graduate balance an exposure to various materials and techniques of art practice with a concentrated focus on a specific studio practice, while remaining exposed to other fields of thought, and the encouragement of study abroad to broaden one’s global vision.
 See the Degree Requirements link and the Degree Audit Worksheet for specific requirements and options.

 |ART 1010 Creative Strategies||3|